RoryDuncan/learning-roadmaps/js/README.md

 5. Build a Project

-    This is when you should havve been thinking of something that wouid be neat to build, or that *you want to build* and give it your first go.
+    This is when you should have been thinking of something that wouid be neat to build, or that *you want to build* and give it your first go.
 Don't choose something too lofty like a game, or an entire application.
 It's on you to be practical.
 I suggest aiming to work on a project that will take you less than a week to complete the initial code portion (you can go back to cleanup if needed).

 ### Tools for learning